Eye of the Needle

 • His breath goeth forth, he returneth to his earth; In that very day his thoughts perish (146:4).

-Nevertheless, some have tried to make the presumptuous claim that an unborn child should also be considered a living person.
-As such, many of them suppose that the evidence that a person is alive is a beating heart.
+Nevertheless, many today have made the presumptuous claim that the unborn should be considered a living person.
+As such, many of them suppose that the evidence that a person is alive must then be something else, like perhaps a beating heart.
 Howbeit, that conjecture is not supported by scripture.
-Rather, breath is always the evidence of life.
+Instead, breath is always the evidence that one is alive.

-To substantiate their claim that the unborn is a living person, they quote passages where GOD is said to have known someone before they were born, while they were still in their mother's womb.
-But let's take an unbiased look at these passages whereupon these assertions are based.
+To substantiate their assumption that the unborn is a living person, they often quote passages where GOD is said to have known someone before they were born, while they were still in their mother's womb.
+But let's take a straightforward and honest look at these passages whereupon these assertions have been based.

 • JEREMIAH 1:4-5 Then the word of the Lord came unto me, saying, Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations.

-Surely any fair minded person can see that GOD was simply encouraging Jeremiah by assuring him that he was chosen to be HIS spokesman long before he was ever born, or even conceived.
-The purpose of the passage was not to suggest that a fetus was a living person, but rather to instruct Jeremiah that in HIS foreknowledge GOD had called him to be a prophet, even before he was conceived.
+Surely any fair minded person can see that GOD was simply encouraging Jeremiah here by assuring him that he was chosen to be HIS spokesman long before he was ever born, or even conceived.
+The purpose of the word of the LORD which came to Jeremiah here had nothing whatever to do with the idea that a fetus was a living person, but rather it was to instruct him that in GOD's foreknowledge he had been called to be a prophet, even before he was "formed in the womb".

 This is intimated by H. Wheeler Robinson in his book, The Christian Doctrine of Man, page 14.